CSCfi/shibboleth-idp-authn-stepup/README.md

 ####GenerateStepUpChallenge

 This bean needs to be configured for all stepup methods perfomed by proxy.
 There are challenge creation, challenge sending and challenge verification implementations that need to be mapped for each of the supported methods.
-This can be used to control for instance wheter the challenge is send by sms or email to client depending on requested method.
+This can be used to control for instance whether the challenge is send by sms or email to client depending on requested method.

 ####VerifyPasswordFromFormRequest
 This bean needs to be configured for all stepup methods perfomed by proxy.
 Bean needs to be instructed which verification implementation is used for which method.